PrateekMishra-1/2nd-Project/README.md

 # 2nd-Project [Food Ordering]
 This project was made using HTML and CSS.
-(Non-responsive)
+(Responsive)